VerticalLongboard/xplane-vhf-helper/PUBLIC-INTERFACE.md

 Only valid default VHF communication airband frequencies are accepted (`118.0` to `136.975`) and reported equal, with one **exception**: If the last digit doesn't match the default airband exactly, it is replaced by either a "0" or "5" based on whatever makes more sense.
 Any completely invalid, i.e. out-of-range, frequency is ignored and, in case of `enterFrequencyProgrammaticallyAsString`, the next COM frequency currently entered is cleared.

-VHF Helper uses an Event Bus to emit any changes (even when its panel is not visible) in:
+VR Radio Helper uses an Event Bus to emit any changes (even when its panel is not visible) in:
 * tuned-in frequencies (`COM1` or `COM2`)
 * currently entered frequencies (`Next COM`)